treykeown/arguably/etc/pypi/PYPI_README.md

 </p>
 <hr>

-`arguably` turns functions into command line interfaces (CLIs). `arguably` has a tiny API and is extremely easy to integrate.
+`arguably` turns functions and docstrings into command line interfaces (CLIs). `arguably` has a tiny API and is extremely easy to integrate.
 You can also use it directly through `python3 -m arguably your_script.py`, more on that [here](#no-integration-required).

 To use `arguably` in a script, decorate any functions that should appear on the command line with `@arguably.command`,